open-xchange/appsuite-middleware/documentation/docu/components/updatetasks.md

 ## Trigger all pending update tasks for a specific schema

 To apply all pending update tasks to a certain schema, the ``runupdate`` command-line interface is available, provided that specified schema is not yet marked as being updated.
-In case the schema is already blocked, the invoaction does nothing.
+In case the schema is already blocked, the invocation does nothing.

 Once the schema is updated, the tool lists those update tasks, that could not be successfully executed on denoted database schema.